Dharanagwani/Finance-Visualizer/README.md

 2. **View Transactions**: All transactions are listed below the form.
 3. **Delete Transactions**: Click the "Delete" button to remove an entry.
 4. **View Expense Chart**: A bar chart dynamically updates based on your transactions.

-🚀 Happy Coding!
-If you have any questions, feel free to reach out.